All Products

 Note

-If your cluster does not support database and table restoration, use one of the following methods to fully restore data into a new cluster: Method 1 for full restoration: Restore data from a backup set or Method 2 for full restoration: Restore data to an earlier point in time.
-Then, migrate the data to your original cluster.
-For information about how to migrate data, see Migrate data between PolarDB for MySQL clusters.
+To restore databases or tables on a cluster that does not support database and table restoration, you can first perform a full restoration of the data into a new cluster by using one of the following methods: Method 1 for full restoration: Restore data from a backup set or Method 2 for full restoration: Restore data to an earlier point in time.
+Then, migrate the data from the new cluster to your original cluster.
+For information about how to migrate data between clusters, see Migrate data between PolarDB for MySQL clusters.

-• To restore data to an earlier point in time, you can restore databases and tables only from level-1 backups, but not from level-2 backups.
+• You can restore databases or tables to an earlier point in time only from level-1 backups.

 • Only the tables that you specify are restored.
 Make sure that you select all tables that you want to restore.